-When downloading data that is in time-series format, it is possible to specify ascending or descending date order by using the QSERIES formula or the Quandl Formula Builder.
+When downloading data that is in time-series format, it is possible to specify ascending or descending date order by using the QSERIES formula or the Nasdaq Data Link Formula Builder.
 By default, the time-series data is downloaded in descending date order with the most recent dates at the top.

 However, when downloading data that is in tables format, it is not possible to specify ascending or descending date order.
 For tables, we recommend downloading the data and filtering by the date column manually to change the order.

 Note that data on Nasdaq Data Link comes in two formats: time-series and tables.
 You can learn more about these formats here.